smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts/index.md

 !@

 @![android,javaSE,javaEE]
-` TODO - code example `
+`//TODO - code example `
 !@

 ### Progress Indicator
-Not all OEMs support progress Indicator, if supported the alert will show an animation that indictates  loading of a feature (e.g. a spinning wheel or hourglass, etc).
-If ommited no progess indicator will be shown.
+Not all OEMs support a progress indicator.
+If supported, the alert will show an animation that indicates that the user must wait (e.g. a spinning wheel or hourglass, etc).
+If omitted, no progress indicator will be shown.

 @![iOS]
 #### Objective-C